A guide to patents

-- subject matter of the invention
+- Field of the invention

-- a broad description of the invention
+- A broad description of the invention

-- objectives of the invention (that is, its main practical advantages over existing practices or products)
+- Objectives of the invention (that is, its main practical advantages over existing practices or products)

-- the invention's limitations (for example, if good results can be obtained throughout the given range of the invention, or if there are exceptions)
+- The invention's limitations—for example, if good results can be obtained throughout the given range of the invention, or if there are exceptions

-- lists of relevant patents or technical articles you have already found in any literature search, including full details such as: name of the inventor, number of the patent, country and date of issue or name of the periodical and its date with a list of the similarities and differences of practices or products that are relevant to your invention
+- Lists of relevant patents or technical articles you have already found in any literature search, including full details such as: name of the inventor, number of the patent, country and date of issue or name of the periodical and its date with a list of the similarities and differences of practices or products that are relevant to your invention

-- any disclosure you have made (for example, people you may have told about your invention)
+- Any disclosure you have made (for example, people you may have told about your invention)

-- your name, address and citizenship
+- Your name, address and citizenship

-- all countries in which you would like to file for a patent
+- All countries in which you would like to file for a patent

 Filing your application

 Filing a patent application means preparing a formal application and asking the Commissioner of Patents to grant you a patent.